Caesar Uyesaka Stadium: Renovations

 To accommodate the strain of hosting two baseball teams, Caesar Uyesaka Stadium has undergone many upgrades to provide an enjoyable experience to the crowds.
 Recent upgrades since 2006 include a 1600 sqft clubhouse (including lockers and showers) and covered hitting/pitching facility.

-The upgrades, however, have not brought Caesar Uyesaka up to minimum standards to host an NCAA Division I baseball tournament regional or super regional tournament.
-The stadium lacks an adequate press facilities and the capacity is short of what the NCAA desires for a host site.
+At the time, those upgrades did not bring Caesar Uyesaka up to minimum standards to host an NCAA Division I baseball tournament regional or super regional tournament.
+The stadium lacked an adequate press facility and the capacity was short of what the NCAA desires for a host site.
 UCSB hosted a 2015 regional at the Lake Elsinore Diamond in Riverside County, a drive which often takes more than three hours and is routed through Glendale and Pasadena, among other locales.
+Thankfully, with additional upgrades to the stadium, its press facilities, and the stadium capacity, the NCAA finally approved Caesar Uyesaka Stadium as a regional host in 2024 for the Santa Barbara Regional.
+The Gauchos went 2-2, ultimately losing the regional final to Oregon.

 Lights were added to the stadium prior to the 2020 season.
 The first night game at Caesar Uyesaka was played on 17 February 2020, with UCSB defeating the Cal Bears 17–7.